nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip">

-* The index must be a positive integer, and be within the range of the recorded dates.
-* For example, if there are 3 Dates in LoveBook, the indices are 1, 2 and 3.
+The index must be a positive integer, and be within the range of the recorded dates.
+For example, if there are 3 Dates in LoveBook, the indices are 1, 2 and 3.

 </box>

-Example: `delete 1` <br> <br>
+Example: `delete 1` <br>

 ![deleteCommandExample](images/user-commands/deleteCommandExample.png) <br>